 Veterans may also be eligible for other tax benefits including:

-- Tax exemptions for job hunting including cost of creating a resume, fees charged by employment agencies and other job searching expenses.
+- Tax exemptions for job hunting including the cost of creating a resume, fees charged by employment agencies and other job searching expenses.

 - Free Tax Filing: Veterans may also be eligible to file their tax return for free when you file your return on the IRS website.